fisherjacobc/rbxts-transformer-web2rblx/README.md

 - As of now, you can only list 1 css file
 - You can manually write your own css stylings to use
 - You can also use other tools that generate/compile to css
+- The `className` option MUST be a string literal!
+It cannot have dynamic data or variables since className isn't a real property on elements
+  - If you need dynamic styles affected by variables, use the default, roblox property names for those

 ### Using with Tailwindcss